Browsing Category

 It’s got to be Day by Day.

-Wavestage cast of Godspell sing for Toronto theatre powerhouse Marlene Smith, who was company manager of the original 1972 Toronto production of Godspell.
+Wavestage cast of Godspell sings for Toronto theatre powerhouse Marlene Smith, who was company manager of the original 1972 Toronto production of Godspell.

 My favourite song from the spectacular Godspell soundtrack is All Good Gifts.
 Saying grace in whatever form you fashion?
 Nothing messy about that.
 Thank you, Marlene, for sharing.